temporalio/documentation/docs/tctl/admin/history_host/get_shardid.md

 ## Modifiers

-The modifiers listed below change the behavior of this command.
+The following modifiers change the behavior of this command.

 #### `--namespace_id value`